Chasith-Randima/PUSL3190_Final_Year_Project/README.md

 ## 1. Installation and Setup Instructions

-- Download the Zip folder and Unzip it.
-Then navigate inside to `PUSL3190_Computing_Individual_Project_10820921` directory.
+- Download or clone the project.
+Then navigate inside to inside the project directory.
 - Make sure you have an internet connection.

 Inside that folder, there are 4 other folders: